jbmorley/compute/README.md

 - WebDAV server implementation for iOS (built using the wonderful [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer)).
 - Ability to select folders to share over the WebDAV server from other file providers (e.g., iCloud Drive, [Working Copy](https://workingcopyapp.com), etc)

+Check out the [GitHub Issues](https://github.com/jbmorley/compute/issues) to learn about any known issues, and future ideas and plans.

 ## Getting Started

 There are a few steps to follow to make use of the app right now: